sachin7753/Skin_Disease_Prediction_App/README.md

-# Skin_Disease_Prediction_App

-Overview
+# AI-Powered Skin Disease Detection & E-Consultation App

-A web-based app built with Streamlit and TensorFlow that uses deep learning to detect skin diseases from images and provide users with helpful medical information.
-It supports user registration and login for personalized access.
+A web app that uses deep learning to detect skin diseases from images and provides helpful medical guidance.

+# Project Summary
+This app allows users to upload photos of their skin conditions and uses a trained Convolutional Neural Network (CNN) model to predict the type of skin disease.
+It then provides detailed information about the disease, including causes, care tips, medications, and treatment options.

+The app also includes secure user authentication with registration and login, keeping sessions active during use.
 Features
-Upload skin images for AI-powered disease prediction
+Upload images (JPG, PNG) for skin disease prediction

+Deep learning model (CNN) trained on skin disease dataset

-Detailed disease report including causes, dos & don'ts, medication, and treatments
+Detailed disease reports with causes, dos & don’ts, medication, and treatments

-Secure user authentication system

-User-friendly interface built with Streamlit

-Tech Stack
-Frontend & Backend: Streamlit

-Machine Learning: TensorFlow / Keras (CNN model)

-Image Processing: PIL, NumPy

-Data Storage: JSON for user management and disease metadata
+User registration and login with session management

+Built using Streamlit for an interactive web interface

+Technologies Used
+Streamlit: Web app framework for UI and backend

+TensorFlow/Keras: Deep learning model development and prediction

+PIL & NumPy: Image processing and array operations

+JSON: User data and disease information storage

 How to Run
-Clone the repo
+Clone the repo and install dependencies from requirements.txt

-Install dependencies:
-pip install -r requirements.txt
+Make sure the model file skin_model.h5 and users.json are in the project folder

-Run the app:
+Run the app with:
 streamlit run app.py
-Upload skin images, register/login, and start detecting!

-Folder Structure
-app.py: Main app code
-skin_model.h5: Pretrained CNN model users.json: Stores user credentials utils/disease_info.py: Disease metadata and info

-Contributing
-Feel free to open issues or submit pull requests to improve features, add more diseases, or enhance UI.
+Register or login, upload a skin image, and get predictions!

+Disclaimer
+This app is for educational purposes only and not a substitute for professional medical advice.